How Much Is Enough?

 120 Minutes Well Spent!

 While 120 mins seems like a long time, it can be broken up into shorter bouts of activity.
-Some of that activity, 60 minutes, should be spent doing structured activity, meaning “adult-led” with an intended goal or outcome.
-The other 60 minutes or more may be unstructured or “active free-play”.
-Finally, children should not be sedentary for longer than 60 minutes.
-Be sure to get them up and get them moving!
+Some of that activity (60 minutes) should be spent doing structured bouts of activity, meaning “adult-led” physical activities with an intended goal or outcome.
+The other 60 minutes (or more) may be unstructured or “active free-play”.
+Finally, children should not be sedentary for longer than 60 minutes at any give time.
+Be sure to get children up periodically and get them moving throughout the day!

-Structured play is an organized or "guided" activity, with intentional goals or objectives that use colors or letters to demonstrate key fundamental movement skills such as those found in state or local Pre-K standards .
+Structured play is an organized or "guided" activity, with intentional goals or objectives that give children opportunities to practice key fundamental movement skills such as those found in state or local Pre-K standards .
+These activities can also teach children their colors, numbers, or letters.

 - Hopscotch – uses numbers to teach a child to hop on one foot;